Find Trade Colleges

 Other Races/Ethnicities 0

-How Much Do Fire Investigation & Prevention Majors Make?
+How Much Do Fire/Arson Investigation and Prevention Majors Make?

 Salaries According to BLS

 Fire/Arson Investigation and Prevention majors often go into careers with median salaries of $64,140.
-This median refers to all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.
+This median refers to all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.

 To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
 The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
 Advanced degree holders make the most with salaries between $55,600 and $125,400.

-Median Salary for a Fire Investigation & Prevention Major 64,140
+Median Salary for a Fire/Arson Investigation and Prevention Major 64,140

 0K